haiiliin/quarto-template/paper.md

 quarto install tinytex
 ```

+See [PDF Engines in Quarto](https://quarto.org/docs/output-formats/pdf-engine.html) for more information.

 The GNU Make utility is required to run the commands in the `Makefile`.
 You can install GNU Make by following the instructions on the [GNU Make website](https://www.gnu.org/software/make/).
 If you are using Windows, you can install GNU Make from the [GnuWin32](http://gnuwin32.sourceforge.net/packages/make.htm) project.

 To clone the repository and run the commands in the `Makefile`, you need to have Git installed on your computer.
 You can install Git by following the instructions on the [Git website](https://git-scm.com/).
 If you prefer to use a graphical user interface for Git, you can install [GitHub Desktop](https://desktop.github.com/).